cy33hc/ps5-ezremote-client/README.md

 ## Installation
 1. Extract the **ezremote_client.zip** in to the **/data/homebrew** folder on the PS5.
 2. Must load websrv playload.
 You won't tbe able to start ezRemote Client without this.
-3. Must load either kstuff or etaHen. <del>Recommend using kstuff if you plan to install packages.
-From my personally testing, I get 4x faster network speeds with kstuff compared with etaHen.</del> **UPDATE: Enabling "Lite Mode" in etaHEN resolves the network speed issue. you can try this too if you get the same issue**
-4. Install PS-ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)
+3. Install PS-ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)

 ## Know Issues
 - Occasionally the app would crash if you cancelled the pkg install.
 This could leave some temporary files created in the "/data/homebrew/ezremote-client/tmp" folder.
 It is safe to delete them.